witran/sendo/tester/README.md

-Orchestrator to control pupeeteer on multiple machine
+Orchestrator to control pupeteer on multiple machine